gvwilson/thirdbit/fiction/in-heck/index.md

 The Regulators took two more steps each and halted in perfect time.
 A low murmur ran through the townspeople.

+"Nice," Gumption muttered admiringly.

+"Hush," Maddy snapped back.

+*Hush yourself,*
+Gumption thought but, for the hundredth time, didn't say.

 "Mornin'," Mayor Lupus said,
 inclining her head.
 "And welcome to Rusty Bridge.
-If I'd known you were comin' I'd have put on a pot of tea."
+If I'd known you were comin' I'd have put on some tea."

 "My apologies on that, Mayor Lupus," the tiger replied cordially,